Miskolc: Geography

-The city lies at the meeting point of different geographical regions – east from the Bükk mountains, in the valley of the river Sajó and the streams Hejő and Szinva.
+The city lies at the meeting point of different geographical regions – east of the Bükk mountains, in the valley of the river Sajó and the streams Hejő and Szinva.
 According to the 2001 Census the city has a total area of 236.68 km².
 The ground level slopes gradually; the difference between the highest and lowest area is about 800 m.

 The lowest areas are the banks of the river Sajó, with an altitude of 110–120 m.
 The area belongs to the Great Plain region and is made up of sedimentary rocks.
 Between the Avas hill and Diósgyőr lies the hilly area of the Lower Bükk (250–300 m) consisting of sandstone, marl, clay, layers of coal, from the tertiary period, and volcanic rocks from the Miocene.

 The Central Bükk, a gently sloping mountainous area with an altitude between 400 and 600 m, is situated between Diósgyőr and Lillafüred; the area is made up of limestone, slate, dolomite and other rocks from the Triassic period.
 The surface was formed mostly by karstic erosions.